-Located near Charlevoix on the shores of Lake Michigan, Camp Minoh embodies the rugged ethos of Midwestern life.
-French trappers, Ojibwa Indians, Chicago mobsters, even Ernest Hemingway all add to the diverse heritage of the site.
-Nestled among the pine and birch trees, Camp Minoh is positioned to face the strong winter winds heading south, across the lake from the Upper Peninsula and Canada.
+Located near Charlevoix on the shores of Lake Michigan, CAMP MINOH embodies the rugged ethos of Midwestern life.
+A legacy of French trappers, Ojibwa Indians, Chicago mobsters, and even Ernest Hemingway adds to the diverse heritage of the site.
+Nestled among the pine and birch trees, Camp Minoh is positioned to face the strong winter winds that head south across the lake from the Upper Peninsula and Canada.